FOOD AND BEVERAGE

 Population: 1,965; Main Industries: Tourism

 Leavenworth Like a Local: An Insider's Guide to Leavenworth Washington by Tamiko Jordan.
 This book is like a tourist guide filled with useful information and insights that are categorized by activities.
 Learn the area's history and discover interesting places off the beaten path to visit the next time you are in Leavenworth.
 Order now...

 Miracle Town: Creating America's Bavarian Village in Leavenworth, Washington by Ted Price.
 The story of how this economically depressed mountain logging town became a beautiful and prosperous Bavarian village.
 Visitors go to enjoy the architecture, festivals, music, dance, recreation activities, authentic food its very hospitable people.
 Order now...

 Leavenworth (Images of America Series) by Rose Kinney-Holck and Upper Valley Museum at Leavenworth.
 Leavenworth was once known as Icicle.
 The little boomtown in the Cascades went bust, but was reinvented by its residents in the early 1960s with a Bavarian theme.
 Order now...

 Our Washington by George Ostertag and Rhonda Ostertag.
 This book of photographs highlights every aspect of Washington's beauty including the mountains, lush rainforests, the frontier heritage as well as the urban Seattle and Spokane.
+Learn about the geography, history and culture.
 Order now...